dagabe13/Robotics-Assignment-V.2/README.md

 # Robotics-Assignment-V.2

-This is the Robotics Intro Assignment for newcomers to complete

-This is the Wobotics Intwo Assignment fow nyewcomews to c-compwete

-## About
 This repository checks your introductory Java code knowledge.
 If you're an aspiring member of the Scarlett Robotics code subteam,
     you're in the right place!